 June 23, 2015

 During the two and a half years we spent building our Locost, we used to daydream regularly about what it was going to be like to have a Locost.
-We imagined all of the things we'd get to do with the caróthe first drive, first trip to the coffee shop, first long drive, first drive with a car club, first Cars & Coffee meet, first commute.
+We imagined all of the things we'd get to do with the car, like the first drive, first trip to the coffee shop, first long drive, first drive with a car club, first Cars & Coffee meet, first commute.
 There seemed to be no end of firsts.
 Not that we looked very far ahead.
 We actually had no idea the car would stay together this long.

-Now, a year and half later, we've taken the car everywhere and done just about everything we ever wanted to do with it.
+Now, almost a year and half later, we've taken the Locost everywhere and done just about everything we ever wanted to do with it.
 Almost.
 The car is still a blast to drive, and we still get waves and thumbs up from passersby as if they'd never seen a Locost before.
-In the last year and a half we've enjoyed just about every one of our early daydreams, but there was still one first that we hadn't yet accomplished, and so a few weeks ago we entered our Locost into its first motorsports competition, an autocross hosted by the Golden Gate Lotus Club.
+In the last year and a half we've enjoyed just about every one of our early daydreams, but there was still one first we hadn't yet accomplished, and so a few weeks ago we entered our Locost into its first motorsports competition, an autocross hosted by the Golden Gate Lotus Club.

 Known hereabouts as the GGLC, the local Lotus club hosts a series of autocrosses at the Marina airport near Monterey, and we thought that would be a good place to test the waters.
 Or asphalt.
 So we grabbed our helmet and hopped in the car and headed for the coast at 5:00 a.m. in the freezing cold, and when we got to the event around eight it was slightly colder.
 California's Monterey Peninsula is not a warm place this time of year.
 Or any time of year.
 Although it can often look that way in postcard photos.

-In better news, nothing broke.
+Even better, nothing broke.
 We flogged the engine in second gear the whole time, paying no attention to the tach as we mashed the throttle against our makeshift pedal stop.
 The brakes were also never seriously taxed, our usual method for slowing down consisting of pitching the car sideways into turns and letting tire scrub do the rest.
 In the Locost, all of the steering is done before the turn.
 When the back end comes out, and it will, you immediately straighten the wheel and mash the throttle to hold the line.
 It works almost every time.

 Because of this we stubbornly and unrealistically refuse to believe there's anything wrong with our driving technique.
 We could probably go faster with stickier tires, but stickier tires would be wider, which would involve a lot of work to increase the rear track on the car, or at least wheel spacers, which wouldn't be as much work but would cost money.
 So would tires.
 And wheels.
 And an anti-roll bar or two.
 If we were in this for the glory of top time of day, and I'm not saying we aren't, it might be worth the investment.